cj89898/DeluxeMenus-DeluxeShop/README.md

  - `/shopsearch <search>` is the mycmd command for searching the shop, it will open it.
  - Support for filters and anti-filters via deluxemenus meta `dmshop-filter` and `dmshop-antiFilter`.
  - Tags can be added to items.
 If you have a filter, it will have to match one of the item tags EXACTLY for it to show in the results.

+The custom items I use as example can be [downloaded here](https://www.dropbox.com/s/t9addc1x29c0p62/custom_items.zip?dl=0)